18 May The Azores - Volcanic, remote and an abundance of green: The Azores are the Hawaii of the Atlantic. The difference: Less beaches, more whales.

 Spotting can also be done from the island itself.
 Even the tour operators use that possibility by placing lookouts with binoculars on the most suited vantage points, who then scan the ocean for whales and forward any sightings to the boats via radio.

 Some whales stay in these waters permanently, some just travel past the Azores when migrating.
 The most common whales to be seen are sperm whales.
 The males are here all year long, the females can be seen mostly from May to October with their calves.

 The second most common type of whales are pilot whales, which stay here for the whole year, too.
-Chances to see blue whales or finbacks are pretty good, too – best in April/May on their way north and September/October on their way back south.
+Chances to see blue whales or finbacks are pretty good, too – best in April/May on their way north.

 What Hawaii is for the Pacific, the Azores are for the Atlantic: An extremely remote group of islands of volcanic origin.
 There might be neither tropical beaches nor flowing streams of lava here, but instead you get endless hiking trails, where you won’t meet a soul.